 Definition: What is tahini?
 What is tahini made from?
 Read on for a definition and to find out what you need to know about tahini.

 What is tahini?
 What is tahini made from?

 Tahini is a thick paste-like sauce made from sesame seeds, with a little bit of oil mixed in to make it the right consistency, and usually nothing else.
-Tahini is a ground sesame seed paste, similar to peanut butter.
+Tahini is a ground sesame seed paste, similar to peanut butter in texture.
 It is a creamy, oily, and smooth nut butter rich in calcium.

 Where can I find tahini?

 Nearly all grocery stores carry tahini, and certainly, all natural foods stores and grocery stores such as Whole Foods will have it in stock, if you just know where to look!

 Look for tahini in a glass jar, a plastic tub or a sometimes a can.
-At large regular grocery stores (such as Safeway, Kroeger and Harris Teeter), I usually find tahini stocked in the ethnic foods aisle along with a small selection of other Middle Eastern food ingredients, such as grape leaves.
-I've also spotted tahini next to the peanut butter and other nut butter at some grocery stores and smaller organic markets and co-op stores, so if you're shopping somewhere which doesn't have an ethnic food aisle, check the peanut butter aisle.
+At large regular grocery stores (such as Safeway, Kroeger and Harris Teeter), you can usually find tahini stocked in the ethnic foods aisle along with a small selection of other Middle Eastern food ingredients, such as grape leaves.
+You can also occasionally spot tahini next to the peanut butter and other nut butter at some grocery stores and smaller organic markets and co-op stores, so if you're shopping somewhere which doesn't have an ethnic food aisle, check the peanut butter aisle.